polkadot-developers/polkadot-docs/develop/parachains/testing/index.md

 The following sections focus on two primary testing mechanisms:

-- [Set up a testing environment](/develop/parachains/testing/setup/) - create mock environments to simulate blockchain conditions and prepare for comprehensive testing of your runtime components
+- **[Set up a testing environment](/develop/parachains/testing/setup/){target=\_blank}** - create mock environments to simulate blockchain conditions and prepare for comprehensive testing of your runtime components

-- [Runtime Testing](/develop/parachains/testing/runtime/) - validate how multiple pallets work together in your runtime, ensuring smooth integration and proper functionality across your blockchain system
+- **[Runtime Testing](/develop/parachains/testing/runtime/){target=\_blank}** - validate how multiple pallets work together in your runtime, ensuring smooth integration and proper functionality across your blockchain system

 Through these guides, you'll learn to: